 MA DEGREES AND REQUIREMENTS

 The MA degree in East Asian Languages and Cultures is expected to be completed in two years during which the student must successfully complete a minimum of 36 credit hours.
 At least 21 of these credit hours must be taken on a letter-grade basis.
 A minimum of 12 credit hours must be language courses.
 There are two primary tracks within the EALC MA program: Chinese and Japanese.
-For each track, the student must take 4 language courses in their designated primary language area (Chinese or Japanese, for a minimum of 12 credit hours [native speakers of Japanese or Chinese are exempt from this language requirement]), as well as East Asian Humanities (3 credit hours).
-During the final semester of coursework, the student should take Advanced Seminar in East Asian Languages and Cultures (3 credit hours) or Supervised Research (3 credit hours) to complete a significant research project guided by the student’s Research Supervisor.
+For each track, the student must take four language courses in their designated primary language area (Chinese or Japanese, for a minimum of 12 credit hours, [native speakers of Japanese or Chinese might fulfill this requirement with the other program language]), as well as East Asian Humanities (3 credit hours).
 All required courses must be taken on a letter-grade basis.
+During the last semester (usually the second Spring semester of the two-year full-time MA study), the student chooses Option A (Comprehensive Examination) or Option B (Significant Research Project) to complete the Program.

 In addition, students will also take 18 credit hours of elective courses (30 credit hours for native speakers of Japanese or Chinese).
 These courses should be graduate courses in the East Asian MA Program.

 Please refer to the MLL Graduate Studies Handbook for more detailed guidelines.